UW-Madison Zoom - Frequently Asked Questions

 Yes.
 After 150 days, your cloud recording will be deleted.
 UW-Madison's use of Zoom’s Cloud Video Storage System was never, and is not, intended to provide persistent hosted storage for sharing or playback.
 The cloud recording feature is intended to accommodate easy recording and transcoding of recorded content directly to Zoom’s service.
 Learn more about this setting.
 If you need to save your recording for future use, we recommend storing them in a video hosting service.

-- Are their preset meeting settings?
+- Are there preset meeting settings?

 Yes.
 Your settings allow you to enable or disable features for your meetings.
 These settings control the availability of your meeting features, such as breakout rooms and chat.
 The UW-Madison defaults have been vetted and put in place by the UW-Madison Cybersecurity Office to support classroom use.
 People who are using UW-Madison Zoom outside of the classroom may want to adjust these settings to meet their needs.
 Learn more.